denis-3/geo-poi-scraper/README.md

 ### Data Management

-There are also some functions for data handling and syncing with the DB. `saveToPostgres()` directly pushes data to the DB, and `syncWithRemote()` adds only makes the necessary updates to the data on the DB (and it can also produce a CSV output of what changes the DB does not have).
+There are also some functions for data handling and syncing with the DB. `saveToPostgres()` directly pushes data to the DB, and `syncWithRemote()` only makes the necessary updates to the data on the DB (it can also export a CSV of the changes).